nickswalker/nickwalker.us/pages/energy_gels.md

 They can be costly, anywhere from $1 per 25g of carbohydrates to as much as [$3.5 per 25g for high-end solutions](https://www.maurten.com/products/us/gel-100-box-us).
 That means spending $8-$28 to cover a marathon, and maybe $50-$150 per marathon training block on gels if you're practicing nutrition regularly.

 Fortunately, it's easy to make nutrition at home.
-The basic idea is **to target a 3:1 glucose to fructose ratio**, then add water to reach a manageable concentration.
+The basic idea is **to target a 3:1 glucose to fructose ratio** with just enough water to be at a manageable concentration.

 DIY means you can easily add caffeine and salt, or substitute a carb source.
 And you can use the containers of your choice.
 I am partial to [100ml flip-cap plastic pouches](https://www.amazon.com/s?k=100ml+plastic+flasks+concealable) which fit in most shorts' gel pockets.
 For workouts, I dump the ingredients in a bottle as a sports drink.

+{% include article_multiimage.html images="/assets/projects/energy-gels/honey-malto-filling.webp /assets/projects/energy-gels/gel-flask.webp" caption="Maltodexterin and honey gel prep for my preferred reusable gel containers."%}

 ## Recipe